AlexanderJWard/ascend-yorkshire/README.md

 https://www.publicdomainpictures.net/en/view-image.php?image=214238&picture=view-to-and-from-pen-y-ghent

-- Image of Whernside is attributed to Cyberdemon007 and has been downlaoded from Wikipedia Commons.
+- Image of Whernside is attributed to Cyberdemon007 and has been downloaded from Wikipedia Commons.
 Here is the link source:

 https://commons.wikimedia.org/wiki/File:Whernside_and_Ribblehead_Viaduct.jpg